Chest/Breastfeeding Robin Kaplan Chest/Breastfeeding Robin Kaplan

 The reason you were supplementing may determine when you can stop

 Early supplementation in the first few days after your baby was born may have been recommended to help resolve a temporary medical situation, such as jaundice, hypoglycemia, or excessive weight loss.
 Typically, once your milk supply has fully ‘come in’ and baby is gaining well, supplementation can stop.
-Longer-term supplementation, such as for a premature baby, baby with feeding challenges, or a breastfeeding parent working to increase milk supply, will likely require a longer weaning process.
-In both cases, though, watching the baby for signs of effective breastfeeding will be an important part of baby's care.
+Longer-term supplementation, such as for a premature baby, baby with feeding challenges, or a nursing parent working to increase milk supply, will likely require a longer weaning process.
+In both cases, though, watching the baby for signs of effective feeding will be an important part of baby's care.

 AHP_4571.JPG